29 Bird Activities for Preschool, Pre-K, and Kindergarten

 Peacock Letters and Sounds!
 Use this fun letter game to practice letter identification and beginning sounds by building peacocks.
 Students will draw a green feather from the pile and match it to the corresponding peacock.
 The green feathers have capital letters, lowercase letters, and pictures.
 Adapt this to fit your learners’ needs by picking how many and which letters to lay out for them to work on.
 Sort just a few letters or do the whole alphabet.
 Younger students can just sort the letters and not the sounds.

-Bird Sight Words or Names!
+Bird Activities for Sight Words or Names!
 Students will use these bird letter cards to spell their sight words or names of friends in the classroom.
 There is a recording sheet for students to write the words that they build.
 The resource comes with bird letter cards and sight word cards.

 Students could also put the letters in ABC order or just match letter manipulatives to the bird letter cards to make the activity lower level for younger learners.

 Birdhouse Rhymes!
 This rhyming resource comes with birdhouses that feature a picture, and students will find the matching rhyming pictures.
 Layout the rhyming cards in a tray with birdseed or a cute nest to make the center even more inviting.
+This is one of my little learners’ favorite bird activities!

 Opposites Eggs!
 Little learners will enjoy matching these opposite egg puzzles.
 I laid mine in a tray with paper shreds and bird counters to make it more inviting.
 There is also a worksheet for when students complete the puzzles.